davidkartchner/biomedical-entity-linking/bioel/README.md

 ## SapBERT

-To train SapBERT, the first step is to generate the aliases, which can be adone using the following method:
+To train SapBERT, the first step is to generate the aliases, which can be done using the following method:

 ```
 # Example with medic ontology